Brazil: Plane crashes with 62 on board in Sao Paulo state – DW – 08/09/2024

 Brazil: Plane crashes with 62 on board in Sao Paulo stateAugust 9, 2024

-A plane with 62 people on board crashed in the municipality of Vinhedo in Brazil's Sao Paulo state on Friday, local media reported.
+A plane with 62 people on board crashed in the municipality of Vinhedo in Brazil's Sao Paulo state on Friday.

-TV GloboNews showed footage of a large area on fire and smoke coming out of what seemed to be an apparent plane fuselage.
+Local firefighters corps confirmed that the plane fell in Vinhedo while TV GloboNews showed footage of a large area on fire and smoke coming out of an apparent plane fuselage.

-The ATR-72 plane operated by airline Voepass Linhas Areas was en route from Cascavel, in the state of Parana, to Guarulhos, in Sao Paulo, website G1 said, citing Voepass.
+The ATR-72 plane operated by airline Voepass Linhas Areas was en route from Cascavel, in the state of Parana, to Guarulhos, in Sao Paulo.

+"There is still no confirmation of how the accident happened or the current situation of the people on board," VoePass said on

 Lula calls for minute's silence, 'seems that everyone has died'

-At an event in southern Brazil, President Luiz Inacio Lula da Silva asked the crowd to stand and observe a minute of silence.
+At an event in southern Brazil, President Lula da Silva asked the crowd to stand and observe a minute of silence.

 Lula said that it appeared that all passengers and crew aboard had died, without elaborating as to how that information had been obtained.